 Contract Assembly in Manufacturing

 Contract assembly operates in a niche market for the manufacturing industry.
 These companies work on a project-to-project basis.
 Outsourcing assembly work to a contract assembly house can be a profitable opportunity for manufacturers, allowing them to keep their own production and labor costs down while farming out work that an assembly house can do quicker and with a higher level of quality and expertise, as that is their niche.

 Contract assembly services add value to OEMs through efficient and cost-effective assembly and kitting services.

 Building Long-Term Customer Relationships

 OEMs that establish long-term relationships with contract assembly houses stand to gain the most benefit.
-Peoria Production Shop acts as an extension of your team with high-quality assembly work provided with reliable consistency.
+Peoria Production Solutions is an experienced contract assembly provider and acts as an extension of your team with high-quality assembly services provided with consistent quality.
 We offer continual support for current and new projects, always ready to evaluate the best solution to provide the most cost-effective assembly work possible.